amiraBENMOU/APIAutomation/README.md

 # 🎧 Spotify API Automation Project

-This project is a Node.js-based test automation suite that interacts with the Spotify Web API using the Authorization Code Flow.
-It includes public and authenticated API tests, using Jest for testing and Axios for HTTP requests.
+This project automates the testing of Spotify's Web API using Node.js, Axios, and Jest.
+It covers  authenticated endpoints (like fetching user playlists or adjusting playback volume).
+Authentication is handled using Spotify’s Authorization Code Flow, and the test suite ensures that API requests are functioning correctly with expected responses.
+This solution is useful for validating API behaviors and  learning OAuth.

 # 📋Test Cases proposed